damianhakert/damianhakert.github.io/source/university/support/index.md

    - Migrate from a [source installation to Omnibus](http://doc.gitlab.com/omnibus/update/README.html#upgrading-from-a-non-omnibus-installation-to-an-omnibus-installation)

 1. Join Support Calls by asking with your colleagues to invite you
 1. Start getting real world experience by handling real tickets.
-Begin with Twitter and make your way down in the [priority order](/handbook/support#support-channels)
+Begin with new tickets from the lowest [priority channels](/handbook/support#support-channels) that are listed on the Support page, and then address any backlog that may exist for those channels.

-1. Schedule a DevOps training to be able to handle GitLab.com going down
+1. Create an issue on the internal Organization tracker to schedule time with the DevOps / Production team, so that you learn how to handle GitLab.com going down.
+Once you are trained for this, you are ready to be added to the on-call rotation.

 1. Get to know the GitLab Codebase by reading through the source code:
    - Find the differences between the [EE codebase](https://gitlab.com/gitlab-org/gitlab-ce) and the [CE codebase](https://gitlab.com/gitlab-org/gitlab-ce)